 - The draw weight can be adjusted from 5lbs. to 70lbs.

-- It’s sturdy and durable because it’s made of aluminum material.
+- It’s sturdy and durable because it’s made from aluminum material.

 - It’s lightweight, weighing only 3.6lbs.